 UPPER CASE

 Every letter becomes a capital.
-Use for abbreviations, acronyms, strong emphasis in headings, and constants in code (before adding underscores manually).
-Avoid in body text: all-caps text is harder to read and reads as shouting in informal contexts.
+Use for abbreviations, acronyms, standalone headings requiring strong visual weight, and code constants (before adding underscores manually).

 Input: "the quick brown fox"